trudi-group/ipfs-tools/README.md

 ## Configuration

-All of the packages are configured via environment variables/`.env` files.
+Most of the packages are configured via environment variables/`.env` files.
-The packages contain README files that detail their configuration, and an example, complete `.env` file is given in [.env](.env).
+The packages sometimes contain README files that detail their configuration, and an example, mostly complete `.env` file is given in
+[.env](.env).